The Benefits of Agent Assist for Businesses

 Build a Business Case for Agent Assist Using KPIs That Matter

-Effectiveness and Efficiency can be differentiated by thinking of it like this: Effectiveness deals with the outcome and will have a direct impact on your customer’s perception, whereas Efficiency does not care about the outcome, and for the most part, the customer is somewhat shielded from these metrics.
+Two of the top benefits of Agent Assist are improved effectiveness and efficiency.
+Effectiveness deals with the outcome and will have a direct impact on your customer’s perception, whereas Efficiency does not care about the outcome, and for the most part, the customer is somewhat shielded from these metrics.

 First Contact Resolution